 Common Reasons for Emotional Eating

 One of the most common reasons for emotional eating is mental distress.
 You may be aware of your distress and turn to food for comfort when you experience it.
 The food may act as a temporary way to suppress your feelings entirely.
 However, suppression makes the feelings worse over time.
-Common feelings you may have that can lead to emotional eating include:
+Common feelings you may have that can lead to emotional eating include:- Anger.

 - Sadness.